N-carbamoylsarcosine amidase

-Thus, the two substrates of this enzyme are N-carbamoylsarcosine and H_{2}O, whereas its 3 products are sarcosine, CO_{2}, and NH_{3}.
+N-carbamoylsarcosine amidase is an enzyme characterised from Pseudomonas putida that catalyzes the hydrolysis of 3-methylhydantoic acid (N-carbamoylsarcosine) to sarcosine, carbon dioxide, and ammonia:

+The reaction is part of the breakdown pathway for creatinine.

-This enzyme belongs to the family of hydrolases, those acting on carbon-nitrogen bonds other than peptide bonds, specifically in linear amides.
+This enzyme is a hydrolase, one acting on carbon-nitrogen bonds other than peptide bonds, specifically in linear amides.
 The systematic name of this enzyme class is N-carbamoylsarcosine amidohydrolase.
 This enzyme is also called carbamoylsarcosine amidase.
-This enzyme participates in arginine and proline metabolism.